Diphenhydramine (By injection)

 Diphenhydramine Hydrochloride (dye-fen-HYE-dra-meen hye-droe-KLOR-ide)

-Treats severe allergic reactions, motion sickness, and symptoms of Parkinson's disease.
-This medicine is an antihistamine.
+Treats severe allergic reactions, motion sickness, and symptoms of Parkinson disease.

 When This Medicine Should Not Be Used

 - Your doctor will prescribe your exact dose and tell you how often it should be given.
 This medicine is given as a shot into one of your muscles.

 - A nurse or other health provider will give you this medicine.

 Drugs and Foods to Avoid